UniMath/agda-unimath/src/foundation-core/type-arithmetic-cartesian-product-types.lagda.md

 ## Idea

-We prove laws for the manipulation of cartesian products with respect to itself and dependent pair types.
+We prove laws for the manipulation of cartesian products with respect to themselves and dependent pair types.

 ## Laws